deanhunt7/deanhunt7.github.io/_posts/2023-06-16-Kalman Filter.md

 \sigma_{21} & \sigma_{2}^2 \\
 \end{bmatrix}
 $$
-In this matrix, $$\sigma_{1}^2$$ represents the variance of the first variable, $$\sigma_{2}^2$$ represents the variance of the second variable, and $$\sigma_{12}$$ and $$\sigma_{21}$$ represent the covariance between the two variables.
+In this matrix, $\sigma_{1}^2$ represents the variance of the first variable, $\sigma_{2}^2$ represents the variance of the second variable, and $\sigma_{12}$ and $\sigma_{21}$ represent the covariance between the two variables.
 Obviously, var-covar matricies are symmetrical, and it turns out they are positive definite (as they should be, since the eigenvalues represent uncertainty in each eigenvector direction, and these uncertainties can't be negative).
 My understanding of this matrix is that the larger the values in the matrix, the larger the uncertainties of measurement are.
-That's why you can use this (denoted as $$P$$ in the post) to represent error.
-What I don't understand is how they make an initial prediction of $$P$$.
+That's why you can use this (denoted as $P$ in the post) to represent error.
+What I don't understand is how they make an initial prediction of $P$.
 I'm guessing they take into account known errors in the sensors and possibly a noise coefficient, but I'm not entirely sure.
 I'll probably ask one of the algo engineers at work about it and update this post based on what they tell me.